 - Boundary fences for ponds, orchards, forestry plantations, gardens, cropland.

 - Boundary fences on leased land.
-It's easy to remove when the lease ends.
+Because it’s hard to take permanent fences with you when the lease ends.

 - Interim boundary fence until a permanent wire fence is installed.